MrSquid25/SLAE/Assignment 1/README.md

 So, we only need to modify this line every time we want to change the listening port.

-To do that easily, compile_bind_shell.sh was created, which ask to the user the filename and the port that will be set to the final binary.
+To do that easily, you can use compile_bind_shell.sh.
+It asks to the user the filename and the port that will be set to the final binary.